 In business, some customers receive faulty, broken, low-quality goods or else other unsuitable goods, the customer can return the product to the seller.
 In addition, the customer may also hold the product with them at a reduced price.

 Thus, there exist two possibilities!
 If the customer tends to return the goods that are purchased, this type of situation is called sales return.
 And, if the customer accepts the damaged goods and requests for a cost reduction, it is called a sales allowance. induced

 Every company tends to maintain both their sales return and their allowances account record in a single account.

 In terms of payroll journey, the sales return is that which ought to be helpful for the returning customers in account books or to the account for when there exists a return of sold goods by your client because of unrequired goods/services by clients or may be due to problems with the sold goods, etc.,

-Here is your required journal entry to be passed in account books for sales return accounting.
+Here is your journal entry to pass in account books for sales return accounting.

 Performance and Classification of Sales Return

 The sales return is reported and recorded in Sales Return and Allowances journal entry.
 Then the report is created on the income statement as a deduction from “Gross Sales”.
 Here follows the simple journal entry examples.